-You are ready to take the plunge and marry your sweetheart.
-While marriage is a time of joy and bliss, keep in mind it is also a legal agreement between two people.
-If you have questions about getting married, such as understanding the laws in your state, let a family law attorney walk you through the process.
+You're ready to take the plunge and marry your sweetheart.
+While marriage is a time of joy and bliss, keep in mind it's also a legal agreement between two people.
+If you've navigated through the "getting married checklist" and need help understanding the laws in your state, let a family law attorney walk you through the process.
 Find a family law attorney near you for some peace of mind before tying the knot.